Key Economic Events

 Ongoing geo-political tensions with the US, although the market appears to be building herd immunity to developments from both sides.

 China Loan prime Rate decision Monday the highlight of a dull data week.

 Danger of increasingly stringent lock-down conditions hampering economic activity as Covid-19 cases reappear.
 Ongoing fallout from security law continues.
 Yet to see mass exodus of multinationals, but it is a multi-month evolving situation.
 China decided to tax PRC nationals globally at national rates seen as a blow to the SAR, possible mass returns of PRC nationals.

 Covid-19 cases continue skyrocketing.
 India is now in top 4 for infections.
 INR remains under pressure as stress on the government budget and banking sector continue.
 Very real possibility that India will repeat Indonesia’s recent playbook, and get the central bank to directly purchase new government bond issues.
 Negative currency and stocks.

 No significant data.

 USD/JPY range trading.
 Equity markets holding near highs.
-Japan retail sales expected to fall again on Thursday.
+Trade balance and PMI are expected to confirm Japan remains in recession.

-Covid-19 cases are spiking higher in Tokyo but the government is refusing to declare an emergency, causing disquiet amongst domestic investors.
+Covid-19 cases are increasing in Tokyo but the government is refusing to declare an emergency causing disquiet amongst domestic investors.

 This article is for general information purposes only.
 It is not investment advice or a solution to buy or sell securities.
 Opinions are the authors; not necessarily that of OANDA Corporation or any of its affiliates, subsidiaries, officers or directors.
 Leveraged trading is high risk and not suitable for all.
 You could lose all of your deposited funds.